Residency at SLCC for Tuition Purposes

 Applying for Residency

-All prospective students must complete an admissions application and set up their MyPage account before applying to change their residency status.
+All prospective students must complete an admissions application and set up their MyPage account before applying to change their residentcy status.
 Students who believe they meet the requirements to be classified as a resident may appeal their nonresident status by filling out an Application For Residency Classification.
 This online form is accessed via the student’s MyPage account, where it can be found near the bottom of the MyPage tab on the left-hand side.
-Sstudents must submit all requested documentation to Enrollment Services after completing their application for residency status.
+Sstudents must submit all requested documentation to the Office of the Registrar and Academic Records after completing their application for residency status.

 *Applications received after this date will be processed for the next term.
 No past terms are considered.